samisalkosuo/openldap-docker/README.md

 are used to create a custom OpenLDAP image.
 The directory structure is described in *directory.ini* file and Python script *createLDIFAndDockerfile.py* creates LDIF-file and Dockerfile.

+## Scripts

+The directory *scripts* includes some scripts that can be used to search LDAP by userid, last name and others.

 ## Note